FAQs – Collections & Collection Agencies

-You can notify a collection agency that you no longer want to be contacted.
+You can notify a collection agency that you no longer want to be contacted by phone.
 This does not get rid of the debt.
 It only stops the collection agency or company you owe from calling you.
 Simply send a letter (preferably via certified mail) requesting that they no longer call you.
 This is in accordance with the FDCPA §805(c).

 Everyone knows that you can get an attorney and file suit against the collection agency, however, there are other things that you can do.